aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/set-category-axis/_index.md

 ---
-title: How to set category axis with Node.js via C++
+title: How to set the category axis with Node.js via C++
 linktitle: How to set category axis
 description: Learn how to set the category axis in Aspose.Cells for Node.js via C++.
 Our guide will help you understand how to define the category axis range, adjust its properties, and format its labels.
 keywords: Aspose.Cells for Node.js via C++, category axis, setting, range, properties, formatting.